-- Demanding it to work. - ► Testing it.
+- > Demanding it to work. - > Testing it.

-Relying on the system to work without any inspection is not a good idea, as equipment tends to deteriorate as times goes by.
+Relying on the system to work without any inspection is not a good idea, as equipment tend to deteriorate as times goes by.
 Especially if the ambient is aggressive.

 We have seen cases where a small leak in a rupture disk or safety valve has resulted in condensed liquid sitting atop the relief device, resulting in an increased opening/burst pressure.
 In the case of a rupture disk and safety valve in series, a small leak in the disc can result in pressure trapped between the relief valve and disk.
 This again will result in a higher burst pressure than intended.
-All installations involving series devices will require venting of the interspace and detection of pressure build-up.
-There is a potential advantage in installing two parallel relief devices, allowing one to be serviced while the other is in service.
-This can also avoid have to empty and clean a hazardous material tank before removing the relief device.
-However, the changeover valving must be mechanically linked to prevent simultaneous closure of both routes.

 The only way to maintain reliability of the system is, therefore, to inspect periodically its components.
 The obvious question is then, what should be the frequency of inspection?
 Some years ago, corporations developed their own standards.
 The contemporary answer to the question above is: it depends on the risk that the system is safeguarding; the higher the risk, the more frequent inspection is required.
-There is another parameter taken into consideration, as the intrinsic reliability of different pieces of equipment may be different or, in other words, some equipment tends to be rendered unreliable or ineffective depending upon the conditions of use (e.g. polymer solids blocking relief valve inlets).
-Risk-based inspection and riskbased maintenance, as supported by recommended practices such as ANSI/API RP 5808 and API RP 5819, give very detailed procedures to determine maintenance and inspection frequencies.
+There is another parameter taken into consideration, as the intrinsic reliability of different pieces of equipment may be different or, in other words, some equipment tends to deteriorate faster than others.
+Risk-based inspection and risk-based maintenance, as supported by recommended practices such as ANSI/API RP 580 and API RP 581, give very detailed procedures to determine maintenance and inspection frequencies.
 But maintenance and inspection frequencies should be reviewed according to site experience gained during the inspection.